 So how can you sharpen your proofreading skills and consider it from the point of view of earning?

 As with writing, it is also best if you define your proofreading niche first.

-Proofreading a thesis will require a unique set of skills than proofreading a novel or a blog.
+Proofreading a thesis will require a unique set of skills different from proofreading a novel or a blog.

 Once you know what your proofreading forte is, it’s time to master your skills, which happens with a lot of practice.